This post may contain affiliate links. For more information, read my disclosure policy.

-The Red Square is where I fell in love with a peach bellini.
-I already loved champagne (kir royales are my go-to) but something about adding the peach schnapps and nectar to champagne just made it…better.
-A miracle of sorts, because I think peach tastes like feet.
-But not in a bellini!
+I fell in love with champagne cocktails at The Red Square in Las Vegas.
+They serve a peach Bellini that I still dream about.
+I already loved a Kir Royale but something about adding the peach schnapps and nectar to champagne just made it…better.

 It was then that I realized that a champagne bellini is pretty much just champagne (or sparkling wine or prosecco) and fruit nectar.
 Sometimes people add other liqueurs, like schnapps.
 But really, a bellini is fruit + champagne.
 And since they don’t have to be peach, then you can make them any flavor.